alloy-rs/core/README.md

 # Rust Ethereum Core

 This repository will hold the core crates at the root of the the Rust Ethereum ecosystem.
-These types will be used by revm, reth, ethers, and foundry.
+These types and libraries will be used by revm, reth, ethers, and foundry.

-Currently it's empty :)
+# Some TODOS

+- correct cargo.toml metadata
+  - authors
+  - package names
+  - etc
+- check license info
+- set up cargo deny
+- set up CI